home-assistant/home-assistant.io/source/_components/sensor.bom.markdown

 ---
 layout: page
-title: "Bureau of Meteorology Australia current weather"
+title: "Weather data by the Bureau of Meteorology Australia"
-description: "Instructions on how to integrate Bureau of Meteorology Australia current weather conditions into Home Assistant."
+description: "Instructions on how to integrate Bureau of Meteorology Australia weather conditions into Home Assistant."
 date: 2016-09-13 18:00
 sidebar: true
 comments: false